lens0021/take-home-project--simple-atm-controller/README.md

   status = account[1].withdraw(10)
 ```

-## Before using this
+## Limitation

-The API that is required for this library is not strictly defined.
-You should do the below steps:

-- implement a subclass of ApiInterface
-- Implement methods of it.
+This repository is just for a take-home project and the package is not really published.
+Because this is a pyproject, it is expected that you could install this package using a dependency manager if published as designed.